Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP Demuxer.rst

 After pressing the Reset button, wait for the Ameba Pro 2 board to connect to the WiFi network.
 The board’s IP address and network port number for RTSP will be shown in the Serial Monitor.

-On a computer connected to the same WiFi network, open VLC media player, and go to “Media” -> “Open Network Stream”.
+On a computer connected to the same WiFi network, open VLC media player, and go to "Media" -> "Open Network Stream".

 |image03|

-Since RTSP is used as the streaming protocol, key in `“rtsp://{IPaddress}:{port}”`` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor.
+Since RTSP is used as the streaming protocol, key in `"rtsp://{IPaddress}:{port}"`` as the Network URL in VLC media player, replacing {IPaddress} with the IP address of your Ameba Pro2 board, and {port} with the RTSP port shown in Serial Monitor.
 The default RTSP port number is 554.

-Next, click “Play” to start RTSP streaming.
+Next, click "Play" to start RTSP streaming.

 |image04|

 **To pause the streaming:**

-Enter the command **“pause”** to pause the stream using Serial Monitor.
+Enter the command **"pause"** to pause the stream using Serial Monitor.

 |image05|

 **To resume the streaming:**

-Enter the command **“resume"** to resume the stream using Serial Monitor.
+Enter the command **"resume"** to resume the stream using Serial Monitor.

 |image06|